PushOCCRP/Push-AWS-Launcher/README.md

 1. ```ruby aws-launch.rb```
 2. When prompted for the name, type in the full name of the organization i.e. "Kyiv Post", not "kyiv_post" or "kyivpost"

-The script should handle literally everything else and at the end out put some more steps to follow.
+The script should handle literally everything else and at the end output some more steps to follow.

 ### Notes